A year after failed coup in Turkey, Erdogan says 'behead traitors'

 Story highlights

-- A mass of people in Istanbul heard Erdogan
+- Masses of people in Istanbul, Ankara heard Erdogan

 - Scores died last year in the coup attempt

-(CNN)Turkish President Recep Tayyip Erdogan -- delivering a feisty and stirring message on the one-year anniversary of a failed coup aimed at unseating him -- lauded the popular resistance that helped stop the brazen attempt against him and promised to decapitate "traitors," a sign that his harsh crackdown against his foes over the last 12 months will persist.
+(CNN)Turkish President Recep Tayyip Erdogan -- delivering feisty and stirring messages on the one-year anniversary of a failed coup aimed at unseating him -- lauded the popular resistance that helped stop the coup, and promised to decapitate "traitors," a sign that his harsh crackdown against his foes over the last 12 months will continue.

 Speaking to hundreds of thousands of people at a massive ceremony on Saturday in Istanbul, Erdogan urged vigilance against lurking enemies and declared that last summer's bloody ordeal emboldened the nation.